StephenDMay/Stephen-May-Portfolio/README.md

 * [LinkedIn](https://www.linkedin.com/in/stephendmay/)

 ### Summary
-* FullStack Engineer with proficiencies in Java, Javascript, Angular, Vue, HTML/CSS, MySQL, PostgreSQL, and Springboot.
-Experienced with both the front and back end to deliver full stack applications.
-Has worked in Agile workflows, serving as a SCRUM master and team member.
-Worked in both team and individual settings to deliver beautifal and technical applications.
+* Full Stack engineer with experience in both the front and back end to deliver functional applications.
+Skilled in developing user friendly interfaces and database management.
+Proficient in the following languages and frameworks:

+- Java
+- JavaScript
+- SpringBoot
+- MySQL
+- PostgreSQL
+- HTML/CSS
+- Angular
+- Vue
+- REST API
+- GitHub

 ### Education
 * B.S. in Computer Science from Kennesaw State University (2020)